Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/SQL_INJECTION/recommendation.md

-To mitigate Mobile SQL Injection vulnerabilities, it is crucial to implement several measures.
-Firstly, developers should adopt secure coding practices and input validation techniques to ensure that user inputs are properly sanitized and validated before being used in SQL queries.
-Additionally, the use of parameterized queries or prepared statements can help prevent SQL Injection attacks by separating SQL code from user input.
-It is also important to regularly update and patch mobile applications to address any known vulnerabilities.
-Lastly, implementing a robust web application firewall (WAF) can provide an additional layer of protection by detecting and blocking SQL Injection attempts.

-### Code Examples:
+To mitigate Mobile SQL Injection vulnerabilities, Consider the following:

+- Use parameterized queries or prepared statements to separate SQL code from user input.
+- Sanitize and validate user input before inserting it into database to help mitigate second-order SQL injection.
+- Regularly update SQL driver to address any known vulnerabilities.

 === "Kotlin"